 experiences which can ultimately turn painful, confusing and destructive.

 When sensual and sexual need satisfaction is compelling enough,

 she'll remain far too long, even though her adult needs for emotional,

 cerebral and spiritual connection aren't being met.
 Until these

-early deficits are resolved/healed, primal needs (for instant gratification)
+early deficits are resolved/healed, primal/infantile needs for instant

 isn't terribly uncommon among Borderlines, and perhaps it's part

 of their profound need for attention and nourishment from whatever